 Webhook trigger

-The Webhook trigger starts a workflow agent when an external system sends an HTTP request to a unique endpoint.
-Use this trigger to respond to events occurring outside of Opal.
-For example, a content update event in Optimizely Graph, a flag update in Feature Experimentation, or a build pipeline completion.
+The webhook trigger starts a workflow agent when an external system sends an HTTP request to a unique endpoint.
+Use this trigger to respond to events that occur outside of Opal.
+For example, a content update event in Optimizely Graph, a flag update in Feature Experimentation, or a build pipeline completion event.

-- (Optional) Auth Key – Enter a secret value that authenticates the sender (for example, a token or API key).
+- (Optional) Enter a secret value for the Auth Key that authenticates incoming webhook requests (for example, a token or API key).
+This enhances security by ensuring only authorized senders can trigger the webhook.

-- (Optional) Auth Header Name – Enter the HTTP header to carry the auth key.
+- (Optional) Select the Auth Header Name of the HTTP header that sends the auth key.
+Common examples include

 -

-- Click Save.
-The system automatically generates the Webhook URL for you.
-Copy this URL and use it in the system you want.
+The system automatically generates the Webhook URL automatically.
+Copy this URL and use it in the external system.

 Example payload content types